 At the beginning of the contribution period, the community Gitter channel of conda-forge was flooding with Outreachy applicants introducing themselves.
-It was quiet overwhelming, to be honest!
+Just like me.
+It was quite overwhelming, to be honest!

 There were so many people who wanted the same thing as I did.

-And in their introduction they also talked about their skills, past projects and achievements.
+And in their introductions, they also talked about their skills, past projects and achievements.
 That made me very nervous and dampened my confidence.

 They all seemed so much better than me.
-With such strong candidates, I didn’t stand a chance.
+With such strong candidates, I didn’t think I stood a chance.

 I was inclined to give up.
-I did give up.
+In fact, I did give up.
 I stopped checking the Gitter Channel and stopped logging into GitHub.

 For about a week or so, I was completely inactive.

-I told him how intimidated I was by all the other participants and how I had decided to give up.
+I told him how intimidated I was by all the other participants and how I had decided to not pursue the Outreachy program afterall.